xbeat/Machine-Learning/README.md

 Introduction to Pooling in Convolutional Neural Networks

 Pooling is a crucial operation in Convolutional Neural Networks (CNNs) that reduces the spatial dimensions of feature maps while retaining important information.
 It helps in achieving spatial invariance and reduces computational complexity.

+## Choosing Appropriate Error Functions in Machine Learning

+Introduction to Error Functions in Machine Learning

+Mean Squared Error (MSE) and Mean Absolute Error (MAE) are two common error functions used in machine learning.
+While MSE is often the default choice, it's crucial to understand the implications of selecting different error functions.
+This presentation will explore the characteristics, advantages, and disadvantages of MSE and MAE, as well as their impact on AI training behavior.

 ## Mathematical Foundations for Machine Learning